barryclark/jekyll-now/_posts/2017-05-30-State-of-data.md

 covering areas of recommendation, machine learning, actionable analytics etc. Unfortunately presenter did not share his presentation - I have only couple of pictures.

 ![strata3](/images/strata-2017/strata5.jpg)

+* [Hadoop as a service: How to build and operate an enterprise data lake supporting operational and streaming analytics Phillip Radley](https://conferences.oreilly.com/strata/strata-eu/public/schedule/detail/57589) - an exxample of succesful data lake implementation.

 ## Machine Learning